Definitions

 After-School/Out-of-School Programming: extended learning programs occurring outside of the normal school day hours.

-Summer Programming: summer activities and events to include Residential/Overnight and Day Camp events at the local, state, or national levels.
+Summer Programming: summer activities and events to include residential/overnight and day camp events at the local, state, or national levels.

-Law Enforcement: an individual employed by local county or state law enforcement agency, having completed all DCF background screening requirements.
+Law Enforcement: an individual employed by a local county or state law enforcement agency, having completed all DCF background screening requirements.

 School District Staff: employed by a local school district, having completed DCF requirements.